AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 orientation of full field static grating stimuli.
 Next, a 500ms inter stimulus interval period with mean luminance gray screen was added between the 250ms stimulus presentations, incorporating a short-term memory component to the task.
-Once mice successfully and consistently performed the orientation change detection with flashed gratings, they moved to the image change detection version of the task.
+Once mice successfully and consistently performed orientation change detection with flashed gratings, they moved to the image change detection version of the task.
 During image change detection, 8 natural scene images were presented during each behavioral session, for a total of 64